guillaume55/trade-republic-history-exporter/readme.md

 ## 🔐 Security Note

-Your phone number and PIN are stored locally in .config.ini.
+Your phone number and PIN are stored locally in config.ini.
 Never share or upload this file.
 For extra safety, use a .env manager or encryption in production environments.

 ## 📜 License